jzuhone/pyxsim/doc/source/how_it_works.rst

-Finally, the last step is to take the sky-projected event positions and energies and convolve them with instrumental responses to produce realistic images and spectra that can be processed with standard software tools for working with X-ray observations. pyXSIM provides a very simplified approach to convolving with instrumental responses, but also provides a way to export the simulated events for use with other packages which simulate X-ray observatories more accurately.
-Events convolved with responses

-The details on how to convolve with instrumental responses can be found in :ref:`instruments`.
+Finally, the last step is to take the sky-projected event positions and energies and convolve them with instrumental responses to produce realistic images and spectra that can be processed with standard software tools for working with X-ray observations. pyXSIM provides a way to export the simulated events for use with other packages which simulate X-ray observatories more accurately.
+The details on how to do this can be found in :ref:`instruments`.

 Limitations
 -----------